mxvsh/floxum/README.md

 ```
 ## services

 This function can be used to execute services for any API registered on Strapi.
+The following example will create a new entry in "todo" collection.
+You can also execute, `find`, `update` or `delete` services.
 **Example**:
 ```js
 floxum.services('todo', 'create', { todo: 'Grab coffee' })